golemfactory/golemrpc/README.md

 python $GOLEM_DIR/golemapp.py --datadir=$HOME/datadir2 --password=node2 --accept-terms --rpc-address=localhost:61001 --peer=localhost:40102
 ```

-Now, if 1st node acts as a requestor, one should use CLI secret and SSL cert from `$HOME/datadir1/crossbar/rpc_cert.pem` and `$HOME/datadir1/crossbar/secrets/golemcli.tck`.
+Now, if first node acts as a requestor, one should use CLI secret and SSL cert from `$HOME/datadir1/crossbar/rpc_cert.pem` and `$HOME/datadir1/crossbar/secrets/golemcli.tck`.

 ## Other